By Parsa Zadeh, DDS

-- Uncontrolled Diabetes increases the chance of infection in the mouth.
-I personally believe, if you have a systemic problem like uncontrolled diabetes, it is more important that you see a physician to take care of the systemic issues and then consider getting dental implants.
+- Uncontrolled diabetes increases the chance of infection in the mouth.
+I personally believe that if you have a systemic problem like uncontrolled diabetes, it is more important that you see a physician to take care of the systemic issues and then consider getting dental implants.

-- Dry Mouth usually result in older people and is enhanced by many medications that are in routine use by this population.
+- Dry mouth usually occurs in older people and is enhanced by many medications that are in routine use by our population.
 This reduced salivary flow changes the bacterial balance of the mouth and allows the predominance of the type of bacteria that cause cavities on the root surfaces (root caries).

-The jaw bone maintains its shape by the demand that is placed on it thru the roots of existing teeth.
+The jawbone maintains its shape by the demand that is placed on it through the roots of existing teeth.
 As soon as this demand is eliminated by extraction of the tooth, the bone starts to resorb (diminish in mass).
 As a rule, the longer the tooth has been missing from an area, the less bone would remain for an implant to be placed in it.

 - At the time of extraction to prevent the bone mass from diminishing.

-- At a stage before implant placement to develop new bone where there were not sufficient mass for implant placement.
+- At a stage before implant placement to develop new bone where there was not sufficient mass for implant placement.